-- Composition.
-The building administrator in each school building a. will select a school emergency response team that will be trained to respond to emergency situations.
+Composition.
+The building administrator in each school building will a. select a school emergency response team that will be trained to respond to emergency situations.
 All school emergency response team members will receive on-going training to carry out the building's crisis management plans and will have knowledge of procedures, evacuation routes, and safe areas.
 For purposes of student safety and accountability, to the extent possible, school emergency response team members will not have direct responsibility for the supervision of students.
 Team members must be willing to be actively involved in the resolution of crises and be available to assist in any crisis situation as deemed necessary by the building administrator.
 Each building will maintain a current list of school emergency response team members which will be updated annually.
 The building administrator, and his or her alternative designees, will know the location of that list in the event of a school emergency.
-A copy of the list will be kept on file in the school district office, or in a secondary location in single building school districts. - b.
-Leaders.
-The building administrator or his or her designee will serve as the leader of the school emergency response team and will be the primary contact for emergency response officials.
-In the event the primary designee is unavailable, the designee list should include more than one alternative designee and may include members of the emergency response team.
-When emergency response officials are present, they may elect to take command and control of the crisis.
-It is critical in this situation that school officials assume a resource role and be available as necessary to emergency response officials.
+A copy of the list will be kept on file in the school district office, or in a secondary location in single building school districts.